 The way we see it, an insurers’ biggest asset, and greatest strength is its people – machines can never replace the depth and breadth of technical expertise and knowledge that an underwriter brings to their role.
 They can, however, augment some of the underwriting processes, taking away the more labour-intensive, manual, time-consuming elements that stop underwriters from really demonstrating the art of their craft.

 We’ve spent a lot of time working in close partnership with customers, from leading global (re)insurance carriers to start-ups and MGAs, and without pause, they all cite the same key challenges that prevent their talented underwriters from flexing their creative underwriting muscles.

 Many of these processes are tied to the legacy systems insurers have found themselves coupled with meaning for some, they are seemingly inevitable barriers to change (and profitability) – but it doesn’t have to be this way.
-We’re augmenting these tedious parts of the process using smart AI and automation – helping our customers to go bionic.
+We’re augmenting these tedious parts of the process using generative AI and automation – helping our customers to go bionic.